 Google has been rather consistent in addressing this question, as many prominent Googlers have defended Mueller’s claim.
 Another Webmaster Trends Analyst, Gary Illyes, has also gone on the record at multiple events to reinforce the company’s official position on the subject.

-That said, some site owners have reported that a simple change of subdomain to subfolder, or vice versa, can result in a traffic increase.
+That said, some site owners have reported that a simple change of subdomain to subfolder, can result in a traffic increase.
 Mueller says there could be situations where the search engine treats certain pages differently, even though it sees both setups as equal.

 For example, is a page a part of a larger site or a site on its own?
 Sometimes, Google’s algorithm will see a subdomain as separate but treat a subdirectory page as part of a larger site and therefore rank it differently.
 But Mueller stresses that this isn’t a guarantee.